breadboard-ai/breadboard/packages/breadboard/docs/fodder/hourglass.md

 ## The common format

 At the waist of the hourglass, there's a common format that we use to represent any AI recipe.
 It's a JSON object whose structure is defined by the [GraphDescriptor](https://github.com/breadboard-ai/breadboard/blob/fba76cfcdf90699bb81c41f0136aedce14e1ee1d/packages/breadboard/src/types.ts) type.
 Very loosely, it contains the metadata for the recipe (title, description, etc.) a list of nodes that make up the recipe, and a list of edges that connect the nodes together.
+The name `GraphDescriptor` hints at the fact that the common format is a representation of a directed graph, with nodes as vertices.
+In Breadboard, this graph can contain cycles, so it's not a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph), but rather a DGC (Directed Graph with Cycles).

 ## The backends